On the Athens Campus

 Most instruction occurs in the Learning Labs, also known as Pod Rooms, equipped with the latest technology for presentations, interactions with others both on and off site, and interactions with students and faculty via educational groupware and videoconferencing.
 The Clinical Training and Assessment Center, complete with standardized and simulated patient rooms as well as a simulated emergency and operating room, provides a realistic yet controlled environment to gain diagnostic clinical skills, master complex technical procedures, and develop communication skills early in the education process.

-Building A also contains the medical morphology lab complete with high-magnification cameras and large-screen displays to allow faculty to zoom in on structures and broadcast images throughout the room and across buildings and campuses.
+Building A also contains the gross anatomy lab complete with high-magnification cameras and large-screen displays to allow faculty to zoom in on structures and broadcast images throughout the room and across buildings and campuses.
 The OMM lab contains 20 full-featured tables and large-screen displays throughout the lab ensuring students have a full view of instructor demonstrations.
-Video technology allows faculty members to connect the medical morphology and OMM labs, integrating musculoskeletal anatomy instruction and problem solving in clinical settings.
+Video technology allows faculty members to connect the gross anatomy and OMM labs, integrating musculoskeletal anatomy instruction and problem-solving in clinical settings.
 This building also contains locker rooms, as well as an exercise facility.

 On the Dublin Campus

 Our Dublin location is easily accessible via Interstate 270 and is located 14 miles from downtown Columbus.
-The campus encompasses 74,806 square feet across three buildings on 15 acres.
+This new campus encompasses 65,000 square feet across three buildings on 15 acres.
 Click here for a virtual tour of the campus.

-OhioHealth Medical Education Building 1 is the main building containing administrative and faculty offices, conference rooms, small group seminar rooms, group study rooms, a cafe’, the Learning Resource Center, the OMM lab, and our primary Learning Labs.
+OhioHealth Medical Education Building 1 is the main building containing administrative and faculty offices, conference rooms, small group seminar rooms, group study rooms, a cafe’, the Learning Resource Center, the OMM lab, and our Learning Labs, also known as Pod Rooms.

 As the main classroom space, the Learning Labs are equipped with the latest technology for presentations, interactions with others both on and off site, and interactions with students and faculty via educational groupware and videoconferencing.

 The OMM lab contains 15 full-featured tables and large-screen displays throughout the lab ensuring students have a full view of instructor demonstrations.
-Video technology allows faculty members to connect the OMM labs among the Heritage College three academic campuses throughout the state, as OMT principles are practiced by students in-room during the connected sessions.
+Video technology allows faculty members to connect the gross anatomy and OMM labs, integrating musculoskeletal anatomy instruction and problem-solving in clinical settings.

 OhioHealth Medical Education Building 2 houses the Clinical Training and Assessment Center (CTAC) and biomedical science faculty offices.
 In the CTAC, simulated physician clinic spaces allow students to practice clinical skills with standardized patients in a realistic yet controlled environment to gain diagnostic clinical skills, master complex technical procedures, and develop communication skills early in the education process.
 Students will also train in a replicated operating theater and emergency room, which features a wide variety of state-of-the-art medical equipment and technology, including mannequins that can be programmed to simulate various health conditions in order for medical students to practice medical techniques.
-The skills lab provides a venue for microbiology and a location to learn a variety of clinical skills utilizing a range of task trainers.
+The skills lab provides the venue to learn a variety of clinical skills such as suturing, advanced cardiac life support, basic life support, phlebotomy and more.

-The Osteopathic Heritage Foundation Anatomy Lab contains the medical morphology lab complete with high-magnification cameras and large-screen displays to allow faculty to zoom in on structures and broadcast images throughout the room.
+The Osteopathic Heritage Foundation Anatomy Lab contains the gross anatomy lab complete with high-magnification cameras and large-screen displays to allow faculty to zoom in on structures and broadcast images throughout the room and across buildings and campuses.
 This building also contains locker rooms, as well as exercise and shower facilities.

-As Heritage College students enter their third year of medical education (clinical clerkship), most will relocate to the clinical campus sites around the state for rotations with clinical faculty in ambulatory settings and hospitals.
-Students who attended the Cleveland and Dublin campuses for the preclinical years will remain in those areas to participate in clinical clerkships.
+As Heritage College students enter their third year of medical education (clinical clerkship), most will relocate to our clinical campus sites around the state for rotations with clinical faculty in ambulatory settings and hospitals.
+Students who attended the Cleveland and Dublin campuses for the preclinical years will remain in those areas to participate in clinical clerkships provided by the respective preeminent educational partners.

 Because technology plays a vital role in our curricula, Heritage College students must have laptop computers capable of interfacing with OU and Heritage College wireless systems.
 Computer labs are also available for student use.

-High-resolution document cameras that can be connected to a videoconference unit are available for classrooms.
-Heritage College curricula uses eMedley, Learning Management System, for network access to instructional materials.
+High resolution document cameras which can be connected to a videoconference unit are available for classrooms.
+Heritage College curricula use Blackboard for network access to instructional materials.
+Video recordings of lectures and all PowerPoint presentations are accessible via the network.

 Videoconferencing can be scheduled and initiated from any clinical campus site to any other site(s).
 Any common video device (desktop or laptop computer, LCD projector, VCR, camcorder, endoscope, sigmoidoscope, etc.) can be attached to the system and included in a videoconference or training exercise.
 A regular telephone call can be incorporated into the videoconference to include individuals who may not have access to a videoconference room.

 Access to e-mail, the Web and OhioLINK—a statewide library system that permits the user to search and borrow from more than five million titles—is available from any of the clinical campus sites via the Heritage College network.
-COREnet also provides access to thousands of medical education and clinical resources from major universities and hospitals and offers a means of completing online exams for third- and fourth-year students.
+COREnet also provides access to thousands of medical education and clinical resources from major universities and hospitals, and offers a means of completing online exams for third- and fourth-year students.
 Each COREnet computer is equipped with software that enables the student to create documents and PowerPoint presentations.
+COREnet is a part of the OhiONE network, which is a partnership of health-care consortia utilizing high-speed interactive networks, videoconferences and telemedicine capabilities with gateways to the public switched network, effectively linking regional, national and international locations.

 Heritage College Learning Resource Center